United States, Germany Launch $40 million Joint Initiative to Prevent Conflict in Northern Ghana

 Ms Witkowsky further underscored, “Through CSSM, we are pursuing an integrated approach to development and security, aligning our efforts with the plans of our partner governments.
 This holistic approach helps mitigate conflict risks, reduce vulnerabilities, and strengthen social cohesion.”

-Mr Daniel Krull, German Ambassador to Ghana, who applauded the trilateral relation between the U.S., Germany and Ghana said, “Ghana was a beacon of democracy and is very close to hearts and we are very much interested in the success of the democracy in Ghana.”
+Mr Daniel Krull, German Ambassador to Ghana, who applauded the trilateral relation between the U.S., Germany and Ghana said, “Ghana was a beacon of democracy and is very close to our hearts and we are very much interested in the success of the democracy in Ghana.”

 On Ghana’s upcoming general elections, Mr Krull expressed optimism of a free and fair election, and that “we look with concern on neighbouring states and what impact that might have on security in Ghana”.